ipeterpeterson/GoogleFoobar/CONTRIBUTING.md

 Contributing to GoogleFooBar

+This is a test repo.
 When you open an issue of a bug report, there are no issue template.
 But there is a request.

 Thank you for your help in advance.